S81D/annie_POT_on_tape/README.md

 ### Additional information
 * In the process of running the toolchain, the scripts will enter the singularity container.
 Ensure the bind mounted folders in ```main.py``` within the singularity command are correct for you.
+* In the header of `main.py`, setting `POT_counting = False` will just process the BFV2 root files and not calculate the efficiency.
+* The repo has been recently altered to run the BFV2 toolchain NOT in chunks.
+There are outstanding changes in the main ToolAnalysis repo that are awaiting merging that you must include to ensure these scripts will work properly (as of May 2nd, 2025).
 * Standalone usage for the query tool: ```python3 querybnb_ind.py "2024-03-27 11:24:55.511343" "2024-03-31 15:57:41.028200"```